varunrmantri23/express-rate-limiter/README.md

 ![Rate Limiting example](./docs/images/demo-2.png)

-The rate limiter works perfectly as demonstrated in the screenshot.
-When testing with the watch command, I could see the rate limiting kick in after 10 requests, returning 429 errors with clear retry information.
+The rate limiter works perfectly as demonstrated in the screenshots.
+When testing with the watch command, I could see the rate limiting kick in after exactly 10 requests, returning 429 errors with clear retry information.
 After waiting for the window to reset, requests were allowed again, proving the sliding window mechanism works correctly.

-Current Status:
-✓ Basic server setup complete
-✓ Redis connection working with proper error handling ✓ Environment configuration done
-✓ Project structure organized with controllers and routes ✓ Sliding window rate limiter implemented
-✓ Multiple rate limiting tiers (strict, standard, lenient) for future ✓ Rate limiting middleware working perfectly
-✓ Clean, modular code architecture

-Key Features:

-- Smooth sliding window algorithm
-- Automatic cleanup of expired entries for memory efficiency
-- Accurate IP detection with proxy support (X-Forwarded-For)
-- Helpful rate limit headers guide clients on remaining quota
+Technical Implementation Details:

+Algorithm: Sliding Window with Redis ZSET -- sorted sets
+- Key: rate_limit:{IP_address}
+- Score: timestamp in milliseconds
+- Value: unique identifier to prevent duplicates